andgineer/api-db-prototype/README.md

 To create objects in empty DB use `db_create.sh`.
 The DB connect string is in `src/config.py`.

-For `Flask` flavor of the app, API description generated as `localhost:5000/docs`.

 ### Open API (swagger)
 You can convert the swagger file `api/swagger.yaml` into document at